Veloce Racing

-Veloce Racing is a British motor racing team founded by Jean-Éric Vergne, Adrian Newey and Rupert Svendsen-Cook that competes in the all-electric off-road racing championship Extreme E and formerly in the all-female single-seater racing series, W Series.
+Veloce Racing is a British motorsport team founded by Jean-Éric Vergne, Adrian Newey and Rupert Svendsen-Cook.
+Veloce formerly competed in the all-female single-seater racing series W Series and the all-electric off-road racing championship Extreme E.

 Extreme E

 2021

 Veloce joined Extreme E for its inaugural season in 2021, announcing 2019 W Series champion Jamie Chadwick and former F1 and WRC driver Stéphane Sarrazin as their line-up.
 The team, racing with technical support from ART Grand Prix, won their first podium in the series at the 2021 Ocean X-Prix.
 Veloce finished the season 7th in the teams championship with a total of 77 points.

 2022

-On January 6, 2022, Veloce announced that Jamie Chadwick would be replaced for the 2022 season by Christine GZ.
+On 6 January 2022 Veloce announced that Jamie Chadwick would be replaced for the 2022 season by Christine GZ.
 At the first round of the season in Saudi Arabia, Christine GZ fractured her foot while competing in Q1, requiring Hedda Hosås to replace her for the remainder of the round.

+Prior to the 2022 Energy X-Prix, Veloce announced that Kevin Hansen and Molly Taylor would immediately "form the team's new driver pairing" for both the final race of 2022, along with the entire 2023 season.
+Veloce also appointed 2006 Dakar Rally winner and former alpine skier Luc Alphand as Extreme E team principal.